 - A reduced credit load during the first semester

-- FIS-supported courses in disciplines such as English, Math, Political Science, Psychology, Sociology, and History
+- FIS-supported courses in disciplines such as English, Math, Government, Psychology, Sociology, and History

 - An additional hour of supplemental instruction weekly in FIS-supported courses